Revisiting Transformers with Insights from Image Filtering and Boosting: Experimental Results

 \subsection{Vision Tasks on ImageNet-1k and ADE20k}

 In Table \ref{tab:imnet} and Table \ref{tab:ade20k}, we report the results on image classification on ImageNet-1k \cite{russakovsky2015imagenet} and segmentation on ADE20k \cite{zhou2019semantic}, comparing 4 models: DeiT \cite{touvron2021training} as a baseline, DeiT+Boost is our integration of GRC on top of residual connection, DeiT+Bilateral is our implementation of Bilateral Attention within the DeiT model replacing the standard self-attention, and DeiT+Bilateral+Boost is the model for integrating GRC on top of Bilateral Attention.
 The DeiT backbone uses 12 layers, 3 heads of dimension 64, patch size 16, feedforward layer of size 768 and embedding dimension of 192 similar to \cite{nielsen2024elliptical}, trained for 300 epochs.
 For DeiT+Boost, we set the parameter $t$ to learnable with initial value $0$.
 The experiments are carried on clean images as well as under two widely adopted adversarial attacks Fast Gradient Sign Method (FGSM) \cite{madry2017towards} and Projected Gradient Descent (PGD) \cite{goodfellow2014explaining} attacks.
-Additionally, Fully Attentional Network (FAN) backbone \cite{zhou2022understanding} is also tested in Table \ref{tab:imnet} together with our Boosting method to verify its ability to improve robustness of a robust backbone.
+Additionally, Fully Attentional Network (FAN) backbone \cite{zhou2022understanding} is also tested in Table \ref{tab:imnet} together with our lightweight Boosting method to verify its compatibility with different backbones.
 Both FAN and and FAN+Boost models are trained for 130 epochs, adopting the training settings from \cite{nielsen2024elliptical}.